yu-pei/parsec-wiki/Profiling DAGuE-based applications.md

 In many instances it might be interesting to extract and use information about the task cost and performance.
-This allows the analysis of the scheduling quality, the maintained memory locality and the time wasted due to scheduling decisions.
+This allows analysis of the scheduling quality, the maintained memory locality and the time wasted due to scheduling decisions.
 Achieving this requires a complete recompilation of the DAGuE source after enabling the DAGUE_PROF_TRACE CMake option.

 In case you are on a system with accelerators and you need to be able to extract profiling information from the execution of tasks on these accelerators you have to hand edit the src/gpu_data.c file and add the information you want to profile to the dague_cuda_trackable_events variable.
 Here is a quick description of the available values: